LouWii/apache-on-host-php-fpm-container/README.md

 * `-p` to map 9001 host port to container 9000 port.
 PHP-FPM runs on port 9000 inside the container.
 If you need other FPMs to run, change `9001` with whatever free port.
 * `--name fpm1` so we can easily pick that container when running commands.

-### Debug

-Handy commands for debugging

-`sudo docker logs -f fpm1` to get the container logs.

-`sudo docker exec -it fpm1 /bin/bash` to get bash inside the container.

 ### Apache

 Enable some mods with `sudo a2enmod proxy proxy_fcgi` and `sudo systemctl restart apache2`